-A retired banker, Mr. Tamburro served as Vice-President of Commercial Lending for National State Bank of Elizabeth and as President of a community state bank in NJ.
+A retired banker, Mayor Tamburro served as Vice-President of Commercial Lending for National State Bank of Elizabeth and as President of a community state bank in NJ.
 He earned his Bachelor’s Degree from Seton Hall University and is a graduate of the Stonier Graduate School of Banking, Rutgers University.

-Council President Tamburro is currently serving as Chairman of the Affordable Housing Board, Chairman of the Master Plan Review Committee, Council Representative to the ADA Committee, Vice-Chairman of the Middlesex County Planning Board and former member of the Monroe Township Planning Board and NJ Training School Citizens Review Committee.
+Mayor Tamburro is currently serving as Chairman of the Affordable Housing Board, Chairman of the Master Plan Review Committee, Council Representative to the ADA Committee, Vice-Chairman of the Middlesex County Planning Board and former member of the Monroe Township Planning Board and NJ Training School Citizens Review Committee.

-Leslie Koppel, Council Vice President
+Leslie Koppel, Council President

-Ms. Koppel earned her Master’s Degree in Politics and Public Policy at the Bloustein School at Rutgers University and her Bachelor’s Degree in Sociology at Hunter College.
+Council President Koppel earned her Master’s Degree in Politics and Public Policy at the Bloustein School at Rutgers University and her Bachelor’s Degree in Sociology at Hunter College.
 She is currently the Director of Rise- a Community Service Partnership, a non-profit community organization providing social services and support in the East Windsor and Hightstown area.
 She has also had more than 16 years of retail sales and management experience.

 Michael Leibowitz, Councilman

 Councilman Michael Leibowitz was elected to office in November 2009, serving as a representative of the Third Ward.
 He had previously served as a Councilman in Ward 3 from 1980 to 1984.
 He and his wife, Judy, reside at 21 South Rhoda Street where they raised two children who are now adults and have one grand-daughter.